Xsharaf/karny/README.md

 # Karny – Grocery List Manager

-**Karny** is a lightweight and intuitive grocery list manager built with Flutter.
+**Karny** is a lightweight and intuitive grocery list manager.
 It helps you plan and manage your shopping efficiently by allowing you to:

 - ✅ Create multiple grocery lists
 - ➕ Add items with quantity, unit, product name, and price